 Drinkwater C and others.
 Social prescribing.
 BMJ.
 2019;364:1285.

-This review is part of a series of reviews being undertaken by the Evidence Synthesis Working Group.
-It is funded by the NIHR School for Primary Care Research.
+Funding: This review is part of a series of reviews being undertaken by the Evidence Synthesis Working Group, and is funded by the NIHR School for Primary Care Research.